I’m a parent. Do my child’s grandparents have the right to spend time with them?

-- after the parents separate or divorce
+- after you and your partner separate or

-- after a parent dies
+- after your partner dies

-The judge uses a legal test called the best interests of the child to decide who spends time with your child and for how long.
-In Ontario, the best interests of the child test includes looking at the relationship between the grandparents and the child.
+The judge uses a legal test called the to decide who spends time with your child and for how long.
+The most important factor in this test is your child’s physical, emotional, and psychological safety, security, and well-being.

-If you and your child’s grandparents don’t agree on access, it’s important to keep your child out of the conflict.
-Just because you don't like the grandparents – whether they are your parents or your partner's parents – it doesn't mean your child shouldn’t see them.
-And never speak badly or negatively about the grandparents in front of your child.
+If you and your child’s grandparents don’t agree, it’s important to keep your child out of the conflict.
+That means you should not speak badly about the grandparents in front of your child.

 Just because you don’t like the grandparents, it doesn’t mean your child shouldn’t see them.